Top “Pragelato” and shorts “Combin” available at the MOOV360 shop

-By Julien from Up running Mons
+By Julien from Up Running Mons

 But what are the benefits of moderate-intensity running?
 The professionals at La Clinique Du Coureur recently revealed them: